matikepa/matsonkepson.github.io/content/blog/post004-remove-huge-blob-from-git-history-with-bfg/index.md

 ---
-title: bfg - git history repo cleaner
+title: BFG - Git History Repo Cleaner
-summary: Remove huge blobs from your git history repo!
-Click for more ...
+summary: How to use the BFG repo cleaner to permanently remove large files from Git history and optimize repository size.
 date: 2024-11-11
 authors:
   - Mati: author.jpeg